-- A. In order to maintain building security, a monitor will be placed to enable office staff or the Facilities/Maintenance Manager Director of Transportation & Facilities to observe points of access to the building. - B. The Superintendent, building administrators, and others designated by the Superintendent may monitor security camera images on a periodic or random basis for school-related purposes.
+- A. In order to maintain building security, a monitor will be placed to enable office staff or the Facilities/Maintenance Manager to observe points of access to the building. - B. The Superintendent, building administrators, and others designated by the Superintendent may monitor security camera images on a periodic or random basis for school-related purposes.

-C. In situations when the School Department's Comprehensive Emergency Plan is implemented and/or there is an immediate security risk, law enforcement officials may view live feeds directly, images from school security cameras at the school on their own monitors at other locations.
+C. In situations when the School Department's Comprehensive Emergency Plan is implemented and/or there is an immediate security risk, law enforcement officials may view live feeds from school security cameras at the school on their own monitors at other locations.